-- 1. Request to Administer Used as Prescribed Medication (5330 F1): - This form allows for medications to be stored in the building clinic and administered by building staff. - 2.
-Authorization for Student Possession and Use of Asthma Inhalers (5330 F3): - This form allows for students to self-administer their inhalers without assistance from school staff. - 3.
-Authorization for Student Possession and Use of Epinephrine Auto Injectors (5330 F4a): - This form allows for students to self-administer emergency epinephrine without assistance from school staff, but also requires a "back-up" dose of epinephrine to be kept in the school clinic. - o Form 5335 F4b must accompany Form 5330 F4a - 4.
-Allergy Action Plan (5335 F4b):

-- This form allows for and gives specific directions re: the administration of epinephrine auto-injectors by trained school staff. - 5.
-WCS Authorization for Diabetic Care (5330 Fdm1) - o This form allows for your child to receive insulin and diabetic care at school. - 6.
-Please refer to Policy 5330 and complete form 5330 F1a for appropriate procedures for Student Self Administration of Over-the-Counter medication. - Form 5330 F1a is a waiver form, allowing students to be 100% responsible and independent in their own Over the Counter medication management. - 7.
-Resource Guide for Supporting Students With Life-Threatening Allergies (5335) - This document details the school process for assisting students with lifethreatening allergies.
+- A. Request to Administer Used as Prescribed Medication (5330 F1): - This form allows for medications to be stored in the building clinic and administered by building staff. - B. Authorization for Student Possession and Use of Asthma Inhalers (5330 F3): - This form allows for students to self-administer their inhalers without assistance from school staff. - C. Authorization for Student Possession and Use of Epinephrine Auto Injectors (5330 F4a): - 1.
+This form allows for students to self-administer emergency epinephrine without assistance from school staff, but also requires a "back-up" dose of epinephrine to be kept in the school clinic. - 2.
+Form 5335 F4b must accompany Form 5330 F4a - D. Allergy Action Plan (5335 F4b): - 1.
+This form allows for and gives specific directions re: the administration of epinephrine auto-injectors by trained school staff. - E. WCS Authorization for Diabetic Care (5330 Fdm1) - 1.
+This form allows for your child to receive insulin and diabetic care at school. - F. Please refer to Policy 5330 and complete form 5330 F1a for appropriate procedures for Student Self Administration of Over-the-Counter medication. - 1.
+Form 5330 F1a is a waiver form, allowing students to be 100% responsible and independent in their own Over the Counter medication management. - G. Resource Guide for Supporting Students With Life-Threatening Allergies (5335) - 1.
+This document details the school process for assisting students with life-threatening allergies.